telerik/xamarin-forms-docs/controls/pdfviewer/pdfviewer-key-features.md

 this.pdfViewer.Source = filePath;
 ```

-where the filePath variable is a sting that contains the path to the file location.
+where the filePath variable is a string that contains the path to the file location.

 In order to make sure that the file exists on the device you could use the following code: